zentrum-lexikographie/dwdsmor/README.md

 1. the **DWDS Edition**, derived from the complete lexical dataset of the [DWDS dictionary](https://www.dwds.de), and
-2. the **Open Edition**, based on a sample lexicon of common DWDS lemmas and their grammatical specifications.
+2. the **Open Edition**, based on a sample selection of DWDS lemmas and their grammatical specifications.

 The automata of the DWDS Edition are available upon request for research purposes.
-The automata of the Open Edition, as well as the sample source lexicon, are released freely for general use and experiments.
+The automata of the Open Edition, as well as its sample source lexicon, are released freely for general use and experiments.
 For testing purposes, DWDSmor also allows for compiling a development edition from a user-provided source lexicon.